Arges86/multi-app-launcher/README.md

 You can have as many profiles as you like.
 ![Profile](screenshots/profiles.png)

+Lastly, can you add optional arguments to the startup command.
+For instance, to start Chrome in 'Incognito', click the gear icon and type `--incognito`
+into the options modal.
+Many programs have startup options that can be set.
+Two examples are:
+Firefox's list can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options).
+Chrome's list can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).

 ### Updates
 The program checks for any updates at launch.
 If there are any updates available, a notification will appear on the icon in the top left.